utahnu/obs_dev/hist221/08 Building the Liberal World Order, Start of the Cold War.md

 MLB commissioner Happy Chandler believes the country can no longer discriminate after their WWII services

-- Chandler authorizes the Brooklyn Dodgers to sign Jackie Robinson in the Major League
+- Chandler authorizes the Brooklyn Dodgers to sign ==Jackie Robinson== in the Major League
 	- The first Black American to play in Major League Baseball in 1947

 ---